NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Dashboard.md

 * __Cases with Biospecimen__: Details the number of cases for which biospecimen data has been uploaded.
 * __Cases with Submittable Data Files__: Details the number of cases for which experimental data has been uploaded.
 * __Submittable Data Files__: Details the number of files uploaded through the GDC Data Transfer Tool.
 For more information on this chart, please refer to [File Status Lifecycle](Submission_Workflow.md#file-status-life-cycle).
-The "DOWNLOAD MANIFEST" button below this chart allows the users to download a manifest for registered files in this project that have not yet been uploaded.
+The "DOWNLOAD MANIFEST" button below this chart allows the user to download a manifest for registered files in this project that have not yet been uploaded.

 These charts are constantly updated to reflect the current state of the selected project.